 Since you have a tacho signal, select Tacho signal and

 Tacho/Data.
-Clear Compute Nominal Speed
+You can leave Compute Nominal

 Click Apply to start the TSA computation for each of the 16 members of the ensemble.
 A progress bar shows the status while the computation progresses.